hansungj/NLPLab/nli/pretrain-lm/README.md

 # Fine-tuning Stage

-There are different ways to use the trained language model for classification.
+There are different ways of using the trained language model for classification.

 1. The most interesting perspective is to test the ability of the model's zero shot-capabiltiy.
 This can be implemented through comparing the probabilty assigned to the [obs1 hyp obs2] for each hypothesis and choosing  the hypothesis that scored higher by the languagem model.
 This can be further made sophisticated